Scoliosis and sciatica — minimally invasive treatment options from Laser Spine Institute

 Scoliosis and sciatica can occur in adults when age-related spinal degeneration leads to a curvature of the spine.
 Due to everyday wear and tear, the parts of the spine can weaken and deteriorate over time.
 This deterioration can cause the onset — or worsen an existing case — of excessive curving of the spine, or scoliosis.

-Because degenerative scoliosis often occurs in the lower, or lumbar, region of the spine, it can put pressure on the long sciatic nerve that starts there and travels to the lower body.
+Because degenerative scoliosis often occurs in the lumbar (lower) region of the spine, it can put pressure on the long sciatic nerve that starts there and travels to the lower body.
 The resulting group of symptoms — shooting pain, tingling, numbness and muscle weakness — in the hips, buttocks and one or both legs, is called sciatica.
 While scoliosis itself isn’t always painful, it can cause sciatica if displaced spinal anatomy puts pressure on the sciatic nerve.

 Methods used to evaluate spinal curvature